Klitschko brothers: Criticism

 A criticism of the Klitschkos is that their dominant championship reign was the result of a heavyweight landscape devoid of world class competition.
 Previous heavyweight eras had multiple boxers considered world class fighters competing, such as Joe Frazier, Muhammad Ali and George Foreman during the 1970s, and Mike Tyson, Lennox Lewis and Evander Holyfield during the 1990s.
 According to some observers, this was not the case for the Klitschkos, who were able to dominate other heavyweights with relative ease.
-The list of fighters the Klitschkos have defeated, however, includes unified world cruiserweight champion David Haye, long-reigning WBC cruiserweight champion Juan Carlos Gomez, long-time top ranked contender Alexander Povetkin and two-weight world champion Tomasz Adamek.
-Between both Vitali and Wladimir, a total of 14 current or former world champions have been beaten – these 14 included Herbie Hide, Chris Byrd (twice), Ray Mercer, Lamon Brewster, Samuel Peter (three times), Sultan Ibragimov, Hasim Rahman, Ruslan Chagaev, Corrie Sanders, Shannon Briggs, two-weight world champions David Haye and Tomasz Adamek and cruiserweight champions Jean-Marc Mormeck and Juan Carlos Gomez.

 Wladimir Klitschko's style receives strong criticism from the boxing community, commonly being described as "boring" or "robotic".
 While initially an exciting fighter, a series of losses led him to hire legendary boxing trainer Emmanuel Steward to cultivate his defensive abilities.
 At 6′ 6″, and one of the largest heavyweights in the division, Wladimir typically relies on an excellent jab to keep opponents at arms reach, and then clinching opponents once they get too close.
 This was meant to fatigue opponents before he would knock them out in the later rounds or win on scorecards.